Nigerian Lady Refuses to Change Her Surname After Marriage, Gives Reasons For Her Decision

 The woman also disclosed her plans to include her decision in a prenuptial agreement to avoid future disagreements with the man she would marry.
 She warned potential partners, advising those who disagree to move on.

 "Chiamaka UBA till I die.
 Deal or no deal.
 I'm now even mentioning this prenup.
 I'm going to put that on my prenup.
 So on no account should you disturb my head that I should change my surname because I'm not going to change my surname.
 My surname is U-B-A. And that's what it's going to be till I die.
 I'm sorry.
 If you don't want it, move.
 Vamoose.
-Get out of my sight."
+Get out of my sight," she said.

 Read also